 By using strategic marketing practices, you can amplify your library’s most important messages—especially in times of crisis—ensuring your community knows the library is a partner that is always there for them.

 Anythink Libraries is an OCLC Wise early adopter.
 Learn more about how Wise fits into Anythink’s goals and aspirations in a short video.
-For more marketing insights from Stacie and other public library marketing experts, please consider viewing the webinar, “The marketing value proposition: Why buy-in makes all the difference.”
+For more marketing insights from Stacie and other public library marketing experts, please consider viewing the panel, “The marketing value proposition: Why buy-in makes all the difference.”
 You can find additional community engagement resources at oc.lc/community-engagement.